Monday, 1 January 2018

 [This was just the welcome arch for bicyclists.
 Around the corner, there was a placard with detailed information about services for bicyclists in the town.]

 - You'll meet ordinary people from the countries along the river.
 Cycling the Danube is an open, egalitarian, and welcoming social experience along the path and wherever you stop.
 In Germany, which dominates the culture of Danube cycle tourism, bicycle travel isn't seen as effete or sporting.
-It's an inexpensive, middlebrow mode of travel favored by middle-aged, middle-class couples and families - the sort of people whose counterparts in the USA you might find at a KOA.
-(About half of Danube cycle tourists are in couples, 20% are travelling solo, and 30% are in groups of three or more friends or family members.)
+It's an inexpensive, middlebrow mode of travel favored by middle-aged, middle-class couples and families -- the sort of people whose counterparts in the USA you might find at a KOA.
+(One survey found that about half of Danube cycle tourists are in couples, 20% are travelling solo, and 30% are in groups of three or more friends or family members.)
 Wealthier tourists along the Danube, including most tourists from overseas, are more likely to be on boat cruises.
 Europeans with more money or more adventurous tastes travel by car or plane, and are more likely to take their big holidays outside Europe.
-Because German is the common language of tourism all the way down the river, travel along the Danube is especially attractive to people who speak German but who aren't fluent or comfortable in English - people you'd be unlikely to meet, and even less likely to talk with, in big cities or places more popular with intercontinental tourists.
+Because German is the common language of tourism all the way down the river, travel along the Danube is especially attractive to people who speak German but who aren't fluent enough in English to feel comfortable travelling outside the sphere of German influence -- people you'd be unlikely to meet, and even less likely to talk with, in big cities or places more popular with intercontinental tourists.
 The community of Danube cycle tourists is international, but dominated by people from Germany, Austria, and neighoring countries: Switzerland, Belgium, the Netherlands, France.
 We met a few Hungarians in Germany and Austria, but not many other cycle tourists from the countries further downriver.
 Outside Vienna and Budapest, the only Americans we met in six weeks of cycling along the Danube were on river cruises or were U.S. expats who lived in Europe.

 - Bicycle travellers along the Danube are tourists, not curiosities.
 You're not a freak for being on a bicycle.
 People won't stare at you, ask stupid questions about why you are on a bicycle, or assume that you're an athlete or a fitness freak.
 You're just a normal tourist like thousands of others.
 60-80% of the tourists in some towns along the river are travelling by bicycle.
 Most of the rest are on river cruises, and are back on their boats by nightfall, so cyclists are the basis of many village economies, at least in the summer.
 You can change for dinner if you want long pants to keep your legs warm in the evening, but nobody will care if you come into a village restaurant in tights or cycling shorts.
 Many of the other customers will be dressed the same way.